soveran/toro/README.md

 `run`: Runs a sub app.

 `halt`: Terminates the request.

+`basic_auth`: Yields a username and password from the Authorization header, and returns whatever the block returns or nil.

 `root?`: Returns true if the path yet to be consumed is empty.